See the latest vacancies and find out about working for MSF UKJobs in the UK

-Click here to download a Gift Aid form, then just fill it in and return it to us at the address provided on the form.
+Download a Gift Aid form, fill it in and return it to us at the address provided on the form.

 How does it work?

-Gift Aid works by allowing charities to reclaim tax on a donations ‘gross’ equivalent (its value before tax was deducted) at the basic rate.
-This is 20 per cent from 6th April 2008.
+Gift Aid works by allowing charities to reclaim tax on a donation's ‘gross’ equivalent (its value before tax was deducted) at the basic rate.
+This is 20 percent.
 In practice this means that for every pound donated to MSF using Gift Aid we can claim an additional 25 pence from HMRC.

-Whether you are paying tax at the higher rate of 40 percent, or at the lower rate of 10 percent, MSF still benefits from an extra 25 pence for every pound given.
+Whether you're paying tax at the higher rate of 40 percent, or at the lower rate of 10 percent, MSF still benefits from an extra 25 pence for every pound given.

 A higher rate taxpayer who makes donations to MSF through Gift Aid can claim back the difference between the higher rate of tax at 40 percent and the basic rate of tax at 20 percent on the total value of their donation (the ‘gross donation’).

-Donors who complete a Self Assessment tax return will have the option to gift back the higher rate element of the tax relief to MSF.
+If you complete a Self Assessment tax return it will have the option to gift back the higher rate element of the tax relief to MSF.
 Simply fill in our Charity Code: HAL18QG in box 19a of the Full SA tax return form or section 12 on the Short SA tax return.